NickyGuants/compliance-checklist/README.md

 - **Backend:** Built with .NET 7 and ASP.NET core.

-## NB: The Docker set up is not fully configured.
+## NB: The Docker setup is not fully configured.

 To get started, follow the instructions below to set up your environment.